stephanlamoureux/codeplatoon-devops/README.md

 # Code Platoon E&W

-Most of the Software Engineering Assignments for the DevOps Evening & Weekend Cohort.
+Most of the Assignments for the Software Engineer Section of the DevOps Evening & Weekend Cohort.

 - [BASH](/bash)
 - [Python](/python)